 Data: (2018 Debt) / (2018 Assets) – (2017 Debt) / (2017 Assets)

 The reason is similar to that in long position part, while the criterion would be the opposite.
-We exclude those stocks with negative Change of D / A Ratio.
+We exclude those stocks with negative change of D / A Ratio.

+2.2.5 Current Ratio

+Data: (2018 Current Assets) / (2018 Current Liabilities)

+The reason is similar to that in long position part, while the criterion would be the opposite.
+We exclude those stocks with high Current Ratio.

+2.2.6 Administration Cost

+Data: (2018 Administration Cost) / (2018 Assets)

+We use Administration Cost / Assets as an indicator to pick some candidate stocks.
+We will use this factor to extract some firms with extreme conditions.
+That is, if the administration cost is too high relative to assets, we think this will make a negative effect on the growth of a company and thus we short stocks like this.

 3. BACK TEST

 Portfolio performance is tested starting from single factor filters to multi-factor filters.
-For single factor filters, we only provide filtering criteria and final return, and a comparison with benchmark, which is the 300-stock portfolio return (that is, if it is a long candidate filter, we would compare its return with the return of portfolio containing all 300 long candidates; and the same comparison would be done for short candidates); for multi-factor filters, a more thorough explanation would be provided.
+For single factor filters, we only provide filtering criterion, results of return, and comparisons with benchmark which is the 300-stock portfolio return (that is, if it is a long candidate filter, we would compare its return with the return of portfolio containing all 300 long candidates; and the same comparison would be done for short candidates); for multi-factor filters, a more thorough explanation would be provided.

-One thing need to specify is that, for single factor filters, we aim to find out whether some specific filters are valid for prediction purpose; therefore the result may yield a portfolio of more than 50 stocks.
+One thing needs to specify is that, for single factor filters, we just aim to find out whether some specific filters are valid for prediction purpose.
+Therefore, the result may yield a portfolio of more than 50 stocks.

 For multi-factor filters, we will combine the valid factors and design a new threshold to constrain the candidate number to exact 50.
-The threshold of factors is determined by the combination of the number of stocks that we needed, parameter optimization and some artificial arts.
+The threshold of factors is determined according to the combination of the number of stocks that we needed, parameter optimization and some artificial arts.

 3.1 Long Portfolio Single Factor Test

 For long portfolio, the benchmark return is -12.33%.
-For the following factors, if the filter results in a portfolio of return higher than -12.33%, we would consider it an applicable factor; otherwise we would consider it inapplicable.
+For the following factors, if the filter results in a portfolio of return higher than -12.33%, we would consider it as an applicable factor; otherwise we would consider it inapplicable.

 3.1.1 Research and Development Cost / Total Asset

-We picked the stocks that have the Research and Development Cost/Total Asset ratio greater than 10%.
-There are 156 stocks remaining in total with an average return of -0.105.
+We picked the stocks which have Research and Development Cost/Total Asset ratio greater than 10%.
+There are 156 stocks remaining in total with an average return of -0.105, larger than benchmark.
+It shows this ratio is a valid factor.

-3.1.2 Delta D/A filter
+3.1.2 Change of D/A Filter

 We remove the stocks that have positive delta D/A ratio from the long portfolio.
-For those stocks that do not have delta D/A ratio or equals to zero, we also remove them.
-There are 176 stocks remaining in total and the average return is -0.13 over the last quarter.
+For those stocks do not have delta D/A ratio or equals to zero, we also remove them.
+There are 176 stocks remaining in total and the average return is -0.13 over the last quarter, lower than benchmark.
+It shows this filter is not helpful on choosing stocks.

 3.1.3 Current Ratio

-We set the threshold to be 4, we remove all the stocks that are less than 4.
-For the remaining 96 stocks, the return is -0.095, which is greater than that of benchmark.
+We remove all the stocks whose current ratio are less than 4.
+For the remaining 96 stocks, the average return is -0.095, which is greater than that of benchmark.
+It shows this filter is valid for choosing stocks.

 3.2 Short portfolio Single Factor Test

+For short portfolio, the benchmark return is -12.80%.
+For the following factors, if the filter results in a portfolio of return lower than -12.80%, we would consider it as an applicable factor, otherwise we would consider it inapplicable.

-3.2.1 Delta D/A filter
+3.2.1 Change of D/A Filter